What is IFC?

 Introduction

-Industry Foundation Classes (IFC) is an international standard for Building Information Model (BIM) data (buildingSMART, 2020a).
-The standard, ISO 16739-1, is used to exchanged BIM data among software applications used by the various participants in the AEC industry (ISO, 2020a).
+Industry Foundation Classes (IFC) is an international standard for Building Information Model (BIM) data (buildingSMART, 2020a)arrow-up-right.
+The standard, ISO 16739-1arrow-up-right, is used to exchanged BIM data among software applications used by the various participants in the AEC industry (ISO, 2020a)arrow-up-right.

-IFC is developed and mainteined by buildingSMART International and is used with openBIM (buildingSMART, 2020b).
-According to (ISO, 2020a), the IFC specifies:
+IFC is developed and mainteined by buildingSMART International and is used with openBIMarrow-up-right (buildingSMART, 2020b)arrow-up-right.
+According to (ISO, 2020a)arrow-up-right, the IFC specifies:

 1. A data schema